 - General maintenance.

-Understanding these costs is crucial when you’re deciding how much you want to spend on a home each month.
+Be sure to include these costs in your budget when you’re deciding how much you can afford to spend on a home.

 Boost your savings